mlyg/unified-focal-loss/README.md

 ## Example use case 2: Brain Tumour Segmentation 2020 (BraTS20) dataset

-This is currently the largest, publicly available and fully-annotated dataset for medical image segmentation, and comprises of 494 multimodal scans of patients with either low-grade glioma or high-grade glioblastoma.
+The BraTS20 dataset is currently the largest, publicly available and fully-annotated dataset for medical image segmentation.
+It comprises of 494 multimodal scans of patients with either low-grade glioma or high-grade glioblastoma.
+We focus on the T1 contrast-enhanced MRI scans for segmenting the enhancing tumour region.

 The data for the BraTS20 dataset can be downloaded by following the instructions on their official website: https://www.med.upenn.edu/cbica/brats2020/data.html